primetype/sharesafe-lib/README.md

 #### Kitchen Sink command

-Now, you can create key, you can create share package.
+Now that you can create key: you can create share package.

 ```shell
 # encrypt a file and store all the details to retrieve the secret in the